 Reduced Costs by Simplifying IT Management

 Centralized IT management streamlines processes and enables changes to be implemented across the entire environment at once.
-The ability to deploy patches, new versions of applications and security updates on a central image instead of deploying to physical machines individually reduces the amount of time spent by IT administration having to troubleshoot hardware and software issues.
+The ability to deploy patches, new versions of applications and security updates on a central image instead of deploying to physical machines individually reduces the amount of time spent by IT staff having to troubleshoot hardware and software issues.
 A desktop for a new employee can be spun up in minutes, reducing new employee set up time by several hours and gets them working productively fast.
-When an end-user device fails, or is lost or stolen, the data is not lost or compromised since data is not stored on the device’s hard drive.
+When an end user device fails, or is lost or stolen, the data is not lost or compromised since data is not stored on the device’s hard drive.
 The user just needs to login from a different device and continue working with no downtime whatsoever.

 Consistent company-wide technology makes end-user computing environments more secure, reliable, and easier to support.
 Simplified management and security of apps, devices, users, and networks allows IT to deliver the best user experience to all employees.
 Implementing a BYOD policy provides an opportunity to reduce hardware expenses, and in a fully managed VDI environment referred to as DaaS (Desktop as a Service), organizations can eliminate the costs of purchasing and maintaining servers by hosting with a third party.